noembryo/KataLib/docs/index.md

 Mostly, self-explanatory playback controls:

 - **Position bar** - Shows the position of the currently playing Track and lets us jump to a specific point.
+- **Waveform** - Optical representation of the audio track that also lets us jump to a specific point.
 - **Previous Track** - Go to/Play the previous Track.
 - **Stop** - Stop playback.
+  Holding `Alt` when clicking, will fade out the track while holding `Shift` when clicking, will stop the playback when the track ends and will select the next one.
 - **Play/Pause** - Toggles Play/Pause.
 - **Next Track** - Go to/Play the next Track.
 - **Tap Tempo** - Opens the Tap Tempo dialog that lets you manually measure the BPM of the Track and add it to its metadata.